-i) Repurchasing of Ordinary Shares for cancellation or to be held in treasury/reissue of Ordinary Shares from
+j) Repurchasing of Ordinary Shares for cancellation or to be held in treasury/reissue of Ordinary Shares from treasury k) Investment management fees

 The costs of repurchasing shares including the related stamp duty and transaction costs are currently charged to the special distributable reserve and dealt with within the Statement of changes in equity.
 Share repurchase transactions are accounted for on a trade date basis.